datacarpentry/wrangling-genomics/episodes/03-automation.md

 {: .bash}

-> ## Exerecise
+> ## Exercise
 >
-> The samples we just performed variant calling on are part of the long-term evolution experiment we introduced at the
+> The samples we just performed variant calling on are part of the long-term evolution experiment introduced at the
 > beginning of our variant calling workflow.
 From the metadata table, we know that SRR2589044 was from generation 5000,
 > SRR2584863 was from generation 15000, and SRR2584866 was from generation 50000.
 How did the number of mutations per sample change
 > over time?
 Examine the metadata table.
 What is one reason the number of mutations may have changed the way they did?